jamonholmgren/motion-table/README.md

 ## Please Note

-Right now you may get the error `There was an error in your Gemfile, and Bundler cannot continue.` when running rake.
-We are looking into this.

-Also, We only have GroupedTables implemented at this point.
+We only have GroupedTables implemented at this point.
+We will be adding functionality, but if you need something else, fork it, add it and submit a pull request.

 ## Usage